 Once everything was glued down to the backer board I simply put it back into the Stromby frame I purchased and added wire onto the back to hang (per Ikea’s assembly instructions).

-As you can see from the shot on the lower right shown above, it was hard to get a final picture of my husband’s portrait without window glare, but I love how it turned out!
-I plan to move it into my craft studio, once the basement is done.
+As you can see from the shot on the upper right shown above, it was hard to get a final picture of my husband’s portrait without window glare, but I love how it turned out!

 Pictured below is how Lady Gaga’s portrait might turn out.